danielvandersand/CraftyPrompt/README.md

 # CraftyPrompt
 Take home prompt for Crafty Ruby on Rails Development Internship.

 Please find [replit link with code](https://replit.com/@DanielVandersan/CraftyPrompt "Replit link") if you don't want to download and compile the python file on your machine.
+Click on "show code" and click on "main.py" if you want to take a look at the code on Replit.

 I also uploaded a pdf that contains what I wrote down as my inital assumptions, thoughts for implementation, and thoughts for future development of the code.